 BMO Harris Bank advertises both home equity loans and HELOCs with no application fees and low to no closing costs.
 This can be a big advantage when you’re looking to use one of these lending products to get extra cash.
-One important thing to note is that if you close your account within 36 months, you’ll be charged a fee for the bank to recoup the closing costs paid on your behalf.
+One important thing to note is that if you close your account within 36 months, the bank might charge a fee to recoup the closing costs.

 The variable-rate HELOC comes with a $75 annual fee during the draw period, and there’s a $75 fee every time you convert a fixed-rate lock option after closing.

 Loan products offered

 You can get either a home equity loan or a HELOC with BMO Harris Bank, and the terms and conditions vary between the two.
 Borrowers receive a 0.5 percent interest rate discount for setting up autopay from a qualifying BMO Harris account.
 BMO Harris Premier Services customers may get an additional 0.25 percent rate discount for HELOCs.